isabella232/support-resources.en/help/data-sheets/business.md

 |[Business Support Website](https://helpx.adobe.com/support/programs/enterprise-support-programs/premier-support-business.html) | Adobe Business Support website.|
 |[Terms and Conditions](https://helpx.adobe.com/support/programs/support-policies-terms-conditions.html) | Terms and conditions detailing Support Services offerings. |

-## Regional Hours Of Operation And Language Support
+## Regional Scope of Adobe Support, Local Hours of Operation, and Language Support

-Adobe's local business hours align to the customer's billing region.<sup>1</sup>
+The Regional scope of Adobe Support is established by aligning the customer's billing address (via the Sales Order or other Adobe Support purchasing document) to one of the following regions:

 <table>
 <thead>